-The United States District Court for the Middle District of Tennessee ("the Court") has prepared this Handbook for prisoners without attorneys who want to represent themselves in this Court.
+The United States District Court for the Middle District of Tennessee ("the Court") has prepared this Handbook for individuals without attorneys who want to represent themselves in this Court.
 Individuals who are representing themselves in court are called "pro se" litigants.

-This Handbook is a resource for you if you are in jail or prison or otherwise "in custody" as a result of a conviction in a state court, and you want the federal district court to set aside your state court conviction or sentence because you think your conviction or sentence violates the Constitution or laws of the United States.
-This type of lawsuit is brought as a petition for writ of habeas corpus under 28 U.S.C. § 2254 ("Section 2254").
+This Handbook is a resource for you if you are in a federal prison, or otherwise "in custody" as a result of a conviction in a federal court, and you want the federal district court to set aside your conviction or sentence because you think your conviction or sentence violates the Constitution or laws of the United States.
+This type of lawsuit is brought as a motion to vacate, set aside, or correct sentence under 28 U.S.C. § 2255 ("Section 2255").